Cherreads

 She would not recover anytime soon.

-We continued walking, with Yue trailing behind me like a shy ghost.
+They continued walking, with Yue trailing behind him like a shy ghost.
 Even her footsteps were small and hesitant.

 The villagers watched in disbelief.